BenjaminBenetti/vscode-legacy-csproj/README.md

 This vscode extension automatically keeps your legacy csproj (non sdk project) up to date as you add and remove files.

+# Features

+- When adding files the csproj will automatically be updated to include those new files.
+- When deleting files or directories the csproj will automatically be updated to remove those files.
+- `TODO` When renaming files the csproj will automatically be updated to reflect the new name.
+- `TODO` When moving files the csproj will automatically be updated to reflect the new location.

 # Development

 ## Pre-requisites